-The seat is made from a soft foam filling, the gathers that appear within the material that cover it underline the similarities with the doughnut reference.
-The fabric is weather-resistant and easily washable.
+The seat is made from a soft foam filling wrapped by a weather-resistant and easily washable fabric.
+The gathers appearing within the material that covers the filling highlight the similarities with the doughnut reference.

 With its feel of a stuffed seat, it’s almost as if this exterior stool was upholstered, Donut is in fact a design that equally fits inside, easily.
-The stool is also available in many colours, some highly vivid ones like red, pink or mustard.
+The stool is also available in many colours such as red, pink or mustard.
 It can be used as a feature piece to bring a dash of colour to highlight a bar or eating area, with an informal air that seems spontaneous but has a certain style and practicality about it.